As long as there are cars, we’ll need fender bender menders. Sounds like built-in job security, doesn’t it?

 • Program Overview

 Auto Collision Repair and Refinish Technician is a one-year program at Madison College designed to provide students with skills necessary to enter the metal finishing and automotive refinishing/painting areas of the auto body and light truck trade.
-Students may also choose to go on to receive MATC's Auto Collision Repair & Refinishing Technician two-year technical diploma.
+Students may also choose to go on to receive Madison College's Auto Collision Repair & Refinishing Technician two-year technical diploma.

 As a student in the Auto Collision Repair and Refinish Technician Program, you will: